arez/arez/docs/motivation.md

 state.
 It would not be unusual to have the WebSocket connections to backend services derived from application state.

-An Arez, the way that the view is modified is to update the the application state and let the view react to the changes.
+In Arez, the way that the view is modified is to update the the application state and let the view react to the changes.
 The view will be notified that the state has been updated and will update itself to reflect the current state.
 If the view is purely a projection of the application state, the update process is reasonably easy to implement.